dgc-network/dgc-platform-v1/CONTRIBUTING.md

-# Contributing to Hyperledger Grid
+# Contributing to dgc-platform

-Hyperledger Grid is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+dgc-platform is Apache 2.0 licensed and accepts contributions via GitHub pull requests.

-Contributions from the community help improve the design and capabilities of Hyperledger Grid.
+Contributions from the community help improve the design and capabilities of dgc-platform.
 These contributions are the best way to make a positive impact on the project.

-This repository contains the core components for Hyperledger Grid.
+This repository contains the core components for dgc-platform.
 We welcome contributors who can:

 * Report bugs or issues